 - Using an incompatible or low-quality brand of headphones

 - A problem with your 3.5mm headphone jack, Lightning port, or USB-C port

 Nevertheless, if you’re stuck in headphone volume mode, it can be easy to fix.

-So without further ado, here are some steps you can take if your iPhone is stuck in headphone mode after disconnecting a pair of headphones or speakers from the 3.5mm headphone jack:
+So, without further ado, here are some steps you can take if your iPhone is stuck in headphone mode after disconnecting a pair of wired headphones or speakers:

-Reboot your device: If you tried the above steps, but are still in headphone volume mode, try a reboot.
+If you tried the above steps but are still in headphone volume mode, restart your iPhone or iPad.
 This may force iOS to refresh its sound output settings.

-Restore or update iOS: If none of the above are related to your issue, then you may have a corruption in iOS itself.
+If none of the above are related to your issue, then you may have a corruption in iOS itself.
 Although rare, this kind of problem may be more common for jailbreakers, as jailbreak tweaks that are installed from Cydia, good or bad, can modify system files.
-Try a DFU mode restore, or an update from DFU mode if necessary, and any corrupted iOS files will be replaced with new ones that should function properly.
+Try a DFU mode restore or an update from DFU mode if necessary, and any corrupted iOS files will be replaced with new ones that should function properly.